 With some practice and a little bit of luck, you’ll eventually develop a set of standard operating procedures to buy and evaluate products to sell.

-My Thoughts On Buying And Selling Amazon Return Pallets
+Is Buying Amazon Return Pallets Worth It?

-Buying and selling returned Amazon merchandise in bulk can be both exhilarating and fun.
 The main advantage of this business model is that you don’t really need much storage.

 Most of the products that you buy from your pallet will be immediately sent back to Amazon’s warehouses for resale or listed on Ebay.